U.S. calls Myanmar operation against Rohingya 'ethnic cleansing'

-WASHINGTON (Reuters) - U.S. Secretary of State Rex Tillerson on Wednesday called the Myanmar military operation against the Rohingya population “ethnic cleansing” and said the United States would consider targeted sanctions against those responsible.
+WASHINGTON (Reuters) - The United States on Wednesday labeled the Myanmar military operation against the Rohingya population “ethnic cleansing” and said it would consider targeted sanctions against those responsible.

-Referring to “horrendous atrocities” that have occurred, Tillerson said in a statement, “After a careful and thorough analysis of available facts, it is clear that the situation in northern Rakhine state constitutes ethnic cleansing against the Rohingya.”
+Referring to “horrendous atrocities” against the Rohingya, Secretary of State Rex Tillerson said in a statement, “After a careful and thorough analysis of available facts, it is clear that the situation in northern Rakhine state constitutes ethnic cleansing against the Rohingya.”

-While a top UN official has described the military actions as a textbook case of “ethnic cleansing,” Tillerson left Myanmar after a visit last week without using the label.
+Although a top UN official in September described the military actions as a textbook case of “ethnic cleansing,” Tillerson left Myanmar, also known as Burma, after a visit last week without using the label.

 His statement made clear the U.S. stance has shifted.